reflex-dev/reflex-web/errors.md

     error_code="TypeError: Invalid var passed for prop href, expected type <class 'str'>, got value {state.my_list.at(i)} of type typing.Any.", solution=[
                 h4_comp_error(text="Add a type annotation for list Vars"), rx.text("For certain props, reflex validates type correctness of the variable.
-Expecially when de-referencing lists and dicts, it is important to supply the correct annotation."), code_block_error(code=
+Especially when de-referencing lists and dicts, it is important to supply the correct annotation."), code_block_error(code=
 """class State(rx.State):
     # NO